The Moving Body Project

 reflect on your personal experiences with movement

-engage with creative prompts (writing, imagery, simple exercises)
+engage with creative prompts (writing, photography, imagery, simple drawing exercises)

 explore gentle, accessible ways of noticing the body